pysel/clvr-contracts/README.md

 ### Execution Flow

 1. A user executes a normal swap against the Uniswap V4 pool.
 2. `beforeSwap` hook is called.
-It mints ERC6909 tokens of a Uniswap poolmanager for a hook and does not perform an actual swap (NoOp).
+It mints ERC6909 claims of a Uniswap poolmanager for a hook and does not perform an actual swap (NoOp).
 3. When a scheduler is ready to execute a batch, they can initiate a donation to the pool. `beforeDonate` hook is called, to which the scheduler submits a CLVR reordering of the swaps submitted by users so far.
 Then, it executes all the pending swaps according to the submitted ordering.
 4. `beforeDonate` saves the batch temporarily in the contract's state.
 5. Until `BATCH_RETENTION_PERIOD` other batches are executed, any user can dispute the batch submitted in step 3.
 If the batch is disputed, a better ordering is submitted by a user.
 A contract calculates the volatility of a proposed ordering and saved ordering.
 If the volatility of a proposed ordering is lower than the volatility of a saved ordering, the batch is considered faulty, and the scheduler's stake is slashed.
 Otherwise, a disputing user gets nothing.